phreborn/MLCAF/Tutorial/PrepareNeuralNetworkModel.md

 ...
 ```

-Tip: In case the ntuples used for training were dumped by CAF, the ntuple definition file that was used already has this information included (see e.g. (here)[https://gitlab.cern.ch/atlas-physics/higgs/hww/HWWAnalysisCode/blob/7a69b9e4/share/config/nTuples/VBF/mva-ntuple.txt]).
+Tip: In case the ntuples used for training were dumped by CAF, the ntuple definition file that was utilized has this information included already (see e.g. [here](https://gitlab.cern.ch/atlas-physics/higgs/hww/HWWAnalysisCode/blob/7a69b9e4/share/config/nTuples/VBF/mva-ntuple.txt)).
 Lines in this file like

 ```
 ... , float mjj << $(Mjj). , float DPhill << $(DPhill), ...
 ```
-can be interpreted automatically by the (adaptDNNJSONFileToCAFCore.py)[https://gitlab.cern.ch/atlas-physics/higgs/hww/HWWAnalysisCode/blob/7a69b9e4/tools/adaptDNNJSONFileToCAFCore.py] script and the input variables file manipulated with with
+can be interpreted automatically by the [adaptDNNJSONFileToCAFCore.py](https://gitlab.cern.ch/atlas-physics/higgs/hww/HWWAnalysisCode/blob/7a69b9e4/tools/adaptDNNJSONFileToCAFCore.py) script and the input variables file manipulated with

 ```
 adaptDNNJSONFileToCAFCore.py --networkInputFile variables.json --networkOutputFile variables-modified.json --nTupleDefinitionFile path/to/your/nTuple/definition/file.txt